Dr-schobi/bug-byte/README.md

 The node check involves two aspects:
 - what is the sum for this node so far?
 - do we still have a 0  weight in the edges?
-IF so, we are not done and the sum will increase in the future
+If so, we are not done and the sum will increase in the future

 ```c
 // check if we have violated a sum